Hervian/lambda-factory/README.md

 Method method = MyClass.class.getDeclaredMethod("myInstanceMethod", String.class, Boolean.class);
 Lambda lambda = LambdaFactory.create(method);
 float result = lambda.invoke_for_float(new MyClass(), "Hello", (Boolean) null);  //No need to cast primitive results!

+Lambda lambda = LambdaFactory.create(MyClass::myStaticMethod); //The overloaded create method accepts Method References!
+String result = (String) lambda.invoke_for_Object(1000, (Integer) 565);
 ```

+Notice that the overloaded create method can accept either a Method object, or a double colon Method Reference.
-Notice that when invoking the lambda, you must choose an invocation method that contains the target method's return type in its name.
+Also, notice that when invoking the lambda, you must choose an invocation method that contains the target method's return type in its name.
 In the example above, the chosen `invoke_for_float` method indicates that we are invoking a method, which returns a `float`.
 If the method you are trying to access returns fx a String, a boxed primitive (Integer, Boolean etc) or some custom Object, you would call `invoke_for_Object`.
 There are 10 invoke methods:
 * `invoke_for_Object`
 * `invoke_for_void`
 * `invoke_for_boolean`